Shopify/hydrogen/.changeset/eleven-rivers-check.md

 'skeleton': patch
 ---

+Update to the latest version of `@shopify/oxygen-workers-types`.

-In TypeScript projects, when updating to the latest `@shopify/remix-oxygen` adapter release, please update also to the latest version of `@shopify/oxygen-workers-types`:
+In TypeScript projects, when updating to the latest `@shopify/remix-oxygen` adapter release, you should also update to the latest version of `@shopify/oxygen-workers-types`:

 ```diff
 "devDependencies": {